darknightdesigner/easy-prompt/migrations/README.md

 # Database Migrations

-This directory contains SQL migration scripts for the OptiPrompt database schema.
+This directory contains SQL migration scripts for the Easyprompt database schema.

 ## Directory Structure